 Molded STEERING WHEEL GRIPS Designed by the Inventor

-NEW INTRO PROGRAMS
+NEW SIMPLIFIED PROGRAMS

-ProPaks have been used for over a quarter century in the world's highest forms of racing including IndyCar, NASCAR, IMSA, The Unlimiteds, and Formula One Cars and Boats.
+PersonaGrip has been used for well over a quarter century in the world's highest forms of racing including IndyCar, NASCAR, IMSA, The Unlimiteds, and Formula One Cars and Boats.

-Michael Schumacher's wheel, Ser.#159/F1-001, helped him win the '95 F1 Championship, and provided the motivation for the ProPak tuning program.
+Michael Schumacher's wheel, Ser.#159/F1-001, helped him win the '95 F1 Championship, and it paved the way for today's remote conversions.

 Dellis' own steering wheel on his #007 Beck Lister Corvette seen on the FAQs page has used this design many times.
-Here's a larger pic.